General Support Program

 Share this page

-The Arts and Culture Department's General Support program aims to strengthen the community's access to arts and culture programming.
+The General Support Program (GSP) aims to strengthen the community's access to arts and culture programming.
 The General Support program provides core operating support to arts and cultural organizations of all sizes that have a primary mission to create, produce, or provide arts and cultural programming to enhance the quality of lives for Phoenix residents.
-The deadline to apply has been extended to March 29, 2024, at 5:00 pm.
+The deadline to apply has been extended to March 23, 2025, at 11:59 pm.

 Submit your application